Traveline Journey Planner

 If you meet the criteria for assistance with travel expenses, the Board will reimburse the costs of travel on the basis of the most appropriate and cost-effective mode of transport.
 This normally includes bus fares, rail fares or a mileage allowance for travel by private car.
 The mileage allowance is based on the HMRC fuel advisory rate for a petrol engine of 1400cc and is reviewed every year.

-Process for submitting claims
+Process for submitting Help with Health Costs travel expense (HCS1) claims

-If you wish to claim for travel expenses you should either attend the Cash Office on the day of your hospital visit.
+To check whether you qualify for help with healthcare travel expenses or to make a travel expense claim, please enquire at the Hospital Cash Office on the day of your hospital visit.
 The Cash Offices are located close to then main entrances of our hospitals.
-Alternatively you can complete the Claim Form and submit this by email to Ayrshire_Patient_Travel@aapct.scot.nhs.uk

 Travel expenses for travel to National Treatment Centres